trolllabs/eduROV/README.md

 ## Installation

+All the following commands should be performed on the raspberry pi.

 - python 3 should be installed already, check by running `python3 --version`
 - download the files and move into the newly created folder:
   ```